galexrt/container-jts3servermod/README.md

 Container Image Tags:

 * `main` - Latest build of the `main` branch.
-* `YYYYmmdd-HHMMSS-NNN` - Latest build of the application with date of the build.
+* `vYYYYmmdd-HHMMSS-NNN` - Latest build of the application with date of the build.

 ## Usage